1 October 2019

 Who are the conference stakeholders?

 This conference represents a unique networking opportunity for Australian scientists, researchers and technical experts from various domains and organisations to gather and learn from each other’s success stories through the conference sessions.
 They will also have the opportunity to participate in a variety of technical discussions and workshops, and to listen to leading keynote speakers.

 What are we offering participants:

 To be informed about the current state of computational and data-intensive science from an Australian context.
 Hearing from internationally and nationally renowned experts and scientists about their experiences and views of the changing nature of scientific discovery and the impact of advanced computational and data systems on their research outcomes.
 Participants can share and exchange “war stories” and successes, both formally at presentations and at networking opportunities during the conference and workshops.

-For the technologists and scientists interested in improving their currency and developing their technical skills by participating in up to day long workshops covering both established and emerging areas such as Machine Learning, Visualisation as well as providing introductions to scientific computing and data governance.
+For the researchers, scientists and engineers interested in improving their currency and developing their technical skills by participating in up to day long workshops covering areas such as Machine Learning, Python programming, Visualisation, Containerisation, Jupyter as well as providing introductions to scientific computing and data governance.